What is FDM Printing?

 The above fact shows that FDM parts hold most of their strength in the XY plane, and the Z-axis is weaker.
 Thus, taking care of part orientation is significant n FDM printing.

 Support structure comes in handy for creating shapes with overhangs in FDM 3D printing.
 The molten material cannot be depicted that easily.
-That’s why some complicate happen and might need a support structure.
+That’s why some complications happen and might need a support structure.

 Support structures are advantageous, but they can lead to compromise on the surface quality.
 For that reason, it is advised to design the part in a manner that doesn’t require any support.